What does crafts insurance cover?

 Product liability insurance

 Product liability for a crafts business will protect you against claims of accidental injury or damage due to your product.
 With Superscript, it comes included with your public liability insurance (at no extra cost to you).
-If you sell things like soaps and candles, which are more likely to injure someone than say, a small painting, product liability is particularly useful.
+If you sell things like candles, which are more likely to injure someone than say, a small painting, product liability is particularly useful.

 Contents and equipment insurance